huggingface/datasets/docs/source/loading_datasets.rst

 CSV files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-🤗Datasets can read a dataset made of on or several CSV files.
+🤗 Datasets can read a dataset made of on or several CSV files.

 All the CSV files in the dataset should have the same organization and in particular the same datatypes for the columns.